iamgbsmith/til/typescript/basic-types.md

-# Basic Data Types
+# Basic Types

 __Category: TypeScript__

-TypeScript basic data types are are used in interfaces and type definitions.
+TypeScript basic types are are used in interfaces and type definitions.

 | Data Type            | Example Value/Description   |
 | -------------------- |-----------------|